-Linda Benedict, Guidry, Kurt M., Zapata, Hector O.
+Linda F. Benedict, Guidry, Kurt M., Zapata, Hector O.

 Joshua D. Detre, Diego Javier Gavilanez Hernandez, Kurt M. Guidry and Hector O. Zapata

 With rising levels and increased volatility in commodity prices, agricultural producers have begun to question if traditional marketing strategies can still be used to manage risk in the farm operation.
 Recent research supports the thoughts of those producers.
 For example, soybean hedging efficiency decreased 53 percent between 2001 and 2005.
 Consequently, recent LSU AgCenter research focused on several nontraditional factors besides supply and demand that may influence the volatility of soybeans futures market prices, such as energy markets and policy, exchange rates, and speculative investors.